 At Refinery29 Australia, we’re here to help you navigate this overwhelming world of stuff.
 All of our picks are independently selected and curated by the editorial team, but we may earn commission or other compensation from the links on this page.

 The bob haircut is one of the very few hairstyles which has not only stood the test of time but evolved to flow with ever-changing fashion trends.
+There's a reason why it's back on the menu for 2022.
+It's chic, flattering, easy to style, and just looks so cool.

 In the past, celebrities like Dua Lipa and Kaia Gerber have made a case for the blunt bob with a deep centre parting.
 Dead straight and all one length, hair boasted a glassy shine and sat just above the shoulders.